 The course will provide the necessary background knowledge for the pursuit of intermediate BA2 courses on Chinese politics, economics, and international relations.
 Completion of this course will be a pre-requisite for taking such higher-level courses.

 Lectures & tutorials

 In order to pass this course, the following will be required of the participants:

-An open-book written examination with brief essay question (40% of final mark).
+An open-book written examination with brief essay questions (40% of final mark).